R505: the Flying Cloud

 "German?"

-Everett thought this over.
-‘Auxiliary merchantman’ was a nebulous term that could cover anything from a hired collier to one of the disguised raiding vessels that the Germans had used so effectively during the early stages of the War.
-Such vessels were often privately owned under contract to the Navy, commanded by reserve officers whose commissions could be activated in wartime.
+Everett thought this over. `Auxiliary merchantman' was a nebulous term that could cover anything from a hired collier to one of the disguised raiding vessels that the Germans had used so effectively during the early stages of the War.
+Such vessels were often privately owned under contract to the Navy, commanded by reserve officers whose commissions could be activated in the event of hostilities.
 But the Junior Vickers class was an English design, built by the yard in Howden.
 As far as Everett knew, only two had been constructed, they were still undergoing trials, and those trials were not going well.

 "Could this be the vessel that attacked us?" asked Jenkins.